mattermost/docs/source/about/licensing-and-subscription.rst

 If you are a reseller, have a non-standard contract, or want to adjust the number of active users on your license during the license period, please contact sales@mattermost.com.

-System Admins will be alerted 60 days prior to the license expiry via a banner in Mattermost.
+System Admins will be alerted 60 days before the license expiry via a banner in Mattermost.
 Select **Renew license now** to start the renewal process in the Customer Portal.
 You can also dismiss the banner and renew your license at a later date via **System Console > Edition and License**.

 Once you click **Renew license now**, you are taken to the renewal page in the Customer Portal, which lists your license information and account details.
 These are pre-populated based on the email address associated with your existing license subscription.